You are here

 Organizations that hold historical records are wide-ranging.
 They can be distinct institutions designed for holding historical records, or they may be part of a university, local government, library, museum or historical society.
 Historical records repositories are also know as archives or manuscript repositories.

-Where to get help -- the Documentary Heritage Program
+Documentary Heritage Program

 The Documentary Heritage Program (DHP) is a statewide program designed to locate, organize, and make available the state's historical records that are critical to ensuring the survival of New York's documentary heritage.